camargo/dmu-project/README.md

 # dmu-project

 Repository for my Spring 2023 Decision Making Under Uncertainty final project.
 I investigated the performance of a reinforcement learning agent trained using a policy gradient to play Atari Pong.
+You can read the [final report here](./final-report.pdf).

 ## Agent Demo